Looking to sell or transfer shares to a new owner? Follow these simple steps to do it straight from your SeedLegals dashboard.

 If you still want to transfer shares, you've come to the right place, SeedLegals automates everything, here’s what to do:

 1: Create a New Share Transfer

-- Select Cap Table in the left menu, then click the Share Transfers tab
+- Select Shares in the left menu, then click the Share Transfers tab

 - Select New Share Transfer

-- The £250 share transfer cost is shown, you can get started for free.
+- The £250 share transfer cost is shown, but you can get started for free.

 - Only share transfers that need the documents below have a cost, if you just want to use the share transfer to update the cap table to reflect an existing transfer, or do a transfer that doesn't need any documents, it's completely free.